 New members receive a Welcome Kit in the mail, containing two (2) MedImpact prescription drug ID cards.
 The Member ID number on the front of the card will be the letter “U” followed by your U-M employee ID number.
 If you call MedImpact Member Service for assistance at 1-800-681-9578 you will be asked to provide your Member ID number to verify your participation in the U-M Prescription Drug Plan.

 When your doctor writes a prescription for you, take it to a participating pharmacy and show the pharmacist your U-M prescription drug ID card.
 Showing your card saves you time and money.
 The pharmacist will confirm your enrollment in the U-M prescription drug plan and fill your prescription.

 The amount you will be charged depends on the drug you and your doctor choose.
 For prescriptions covered under the plan you will pay only a co-pay or co-insurance amount.
 See Prescription Drug Plan Costs and Co-Pays for more information.

 When you show your drug ID card to fill a prescription at a participating pharmacy, you do not need to file a claim form.

 What if I show my card and the pharmacist indicates I am not and/or my dependents are not eligible for the prescription drug plan?

-You need to call the University HR/Payroll Service Center at 734-615-2000 or 1-866-647-7657 (toll free) between 8:00 a.m. and 5:00 p.m.
-Monday through Friday and speak to a Service Center representative.
+You need to call the university SSC Contact Center at 734-615-2000 or 1-866-647-7657 (toll free) between 8:00 a.m. and 5:00 p.m.
+Monday through Friday and speak to a representative.
 If applicable, the university representative may be able to update your enrollment and give you the information needed to get your prescription filled the same day at your plan co-pay.

 Please review the Paper Claims reimbursement information provided below before paying cash retail price for your prescription.